craftoid/biogames/README.md

 Processing sketches for the *[Biogames Workshop](http://www.uni-weimar.de/medien/wiki/Workshop_on_BioGames)*.

+## EuglenaTracking

+[EuglenaTracking](EuglenaTracking) provides tracking of Euglena via Syphon, Webcam or video file.
+Broadcasts mean Euglena x/y motion as well as position and ID number of all Euglena via OSC.

 ## TrackEuglenaSyphonOSC

 [TrackEuglenaSyphonOSC](TrackEuglenaSyphonOSC) provides some simple tracking of Euglena gracilis through the EOS camera and microscope.
 Camera connection based on [EOS Webcam Demo](eos_webcam_demo).